 Dr. Jamaluddin Jalani

-Dr. Nadjib Hammoudi, University of Bristol, (Supervisor Dr. Mark Lowenberg; co-advisory support, collaboration on dynamic gain scheduling)
+Dr. Nadjib Hammoudi, University of Bristol, (Supervisor Professor Mark Lowenberg; co-advisory support, collaboration on dynamic gain scheduling)

 IET 2011 Control PhD Award for his work on "Optimal and Robust Scheduling for Networked Control Systems"

-Dr Jing Na, graduated at BIT, China, funding from the Chinese Scholarship Council
+Dr Jing Na, University of Bristol, graduated at BIT, China, funding from the Chinese Scholarship Council (now full Professor at Kunming University of Science and Technology)

 Dr. Li Jian, visiting from NUDT, China, November 2010-October 2011